 Compliance with the University's policy for General Education is to be achieved in stages for various courses.

-Table 2 (page 11) sets out the 'timetable' according to which various courses and Faculties will begin to comply with the new provisions.
-Courses with a General Studies requirement prior to 1988 • Students first admitted to candida- ture in these courses before 1988: These students are permitted to com- plete their GS requirement according to the rules for the GS Program admini- See Table 2 (page 11) for details for stered by the Board of Studies in General Education before 1988.
-In particular, students in this classification will be able to select freely from the subjects to be offered in 1988 in all Categories and Areas, subject to individual subject exclusions.
+Table 2 (page 11) sets out the 'timetable' according to which various courses and faculties will begin to comply with the new provisions.

+Courses with a General Studies requirement prior to 1988 Students first admitted to candidature in these courses before 1988:

+These students are permitted to complete their GS requirement according to the rules for the GS Program admini-

+See Table 2 (page 15) for details stered by the Board of Studies in General Education before 1988.

+In particular, students in this classification will be able to select freely from the subjects to be offered in 1989 in all Categories and Areas, subject to individual subject exclusions.

 Students are encouraged to select subjects in an area outside their professional specialisations.
-They may substitute 'outside' subjects for General Studies subjects according to guidelines established by the Board of Studies in

-General Education and previously administered by the Department of General Studies.
+They may substitute 'outside' subjects for General Studies subjects according to guidelines established by the Board of Studies in General Education and previously administered by the Department of General Studies.

+See list of subjects with exclusions in Part 3 below.

+See section on Substitutions below.